 When you send your student off to college you hope and assume that he will be successful.
 Most students are successful and do well.
-However, some students struggle – either socially or academically – for any number of reasons.
+However, some students struggle – either socially or academically.
 No parent wants to receive the news that his or her student has been academically dismissed from college because of poor performance.
 It is distressing and disheartening news.
 But it does happen, and parents need to help students deal with the situation.
 Although you may be disappointed, and possibly angry, your response may be a large factor in helping your student move forward.

 Here are some things to consider if your college student is academically dismissed from college.